mauritssilvis/challenges/java/java-project-intellij/README.md

 This project is set up using IntelliJ IDEA (see, e.g., the [IntelliJ IDEA section](../#23-intellij-idea) of the [Java challenges](..) project).

-The used IntelliJ IDEA configuration is described in what follows.
+The IntelliJ IDEA configuration is described in what follows.

 #### 1.2.1 Configuration